wangchning/vocabulary/Vocabulary.md

 > It would be dim-witted to jump off the roof with an open umbrella to see if you'll float gently to the ground.
 (Spoiler: You won't.)

+### directional
+: Used for receiving sounds, radio signals, etc.
+* The radio has a directional antenna.

 ### disguise
 - He disguised himself by wearing a false beard.
 - He put on a large hat and glasses as a disguise and hope no one would recognize him.